 We will also be screening "Talking Black in America," a documentary by the Language & Life Project After the viewing, the filmmakers will present about instructional materials that can accompany the film.

 SECOL is the oldest regional linguistic association in the US, and is dedicated to the advancement of the study of language in all its aspects.
 The annual spring conference provides a venue for SECOL members to read and discuss scholarly papers.
 SECOL also publishes peer-reviewed articles and book reviews in The Southern Journal of Linguistics.
 For more info on SECOL visit www.secol.org

-SECOL 85 would like to acknowledge the generous support of the Virginia Tech Department of English, Humanities at Virginia Tech, the Institute for Society, Culture and Environment (ISCE), the Institute for Policy and Governance, and the Office for Inclusion and Diversity, and the Department of Modern and Classical Languages and Literatures.
+SECOL 85 would like to acknowledge the generous support of the Virginia Tech Department of English, Humanities at Virginia Tech, Moss Arts Center, the Institute for Society, Culture and Environment (ISCE), the Institute for Policy and Governance, and the Office for Inclusion and Diversity, and the Department of Modern and Classical Languages and Literatures.